cloudmesh/client/docs/source/commands/command_comet.rst

 If you have more allocations, but does not specify via CLI, you will see a list of allocations to choose from to use.

+You can also power on N arbitrary nodes, if there is enough resource:

+.. prompt:: bash

+    cm comet power on vc4 --count=4

+The comet system will find 4 available nodes from the specified cluster and start them as one computeset.

 You can power off and back on individual nodes of an active computeset.
 E.g.: